ihor/NSPL/README.md

 **Lambdas**

-Class *f* provides all these functions as lambdas in its static properties which have the same names as the functions.
+Class *nspl\f* provides all these functions as lambdas in its static properties which have the same names as the functions.
 ```php
 $incListItems = partial(f::$map, function($v) { return $v + 1; });
 $filterNumbers = partial(f::$filter, 'is_numeric');